 Allergies, Causes and Allergy Testing

-The cause of allergy seems to be an entangled web of many factors.
-Genetic predisposition, environmental triggers and local protein allergens seem most important.
+The cause of allergy is an entangled web of many contributory factors.
+Familial (Genetic) predisposition, environmental triggers and local protein allergens seem most important.

 by Dr Adrian Morris

 Your genetic background plays a major role – we know that a family history of allergies or “Atopy” is highly significant, smaller families with fewer children favour the development of allergy.
 Males are more likely to develop allergies than females, and prenatal maternal diet and smoking seem to play a role.
 A number of genes linked to allergy and which carry the “allergy predisposition” have been identified on Chromosomes 5 and 11 – this is the “atopy phenotype”.
 Obesity and Vitamin D deficiency also seems to be a risk factor for developing allergies.